naanrot/TradeBee/README.md

 # TradeBee
 A app to trade crypto currency with more than 200 supported crypto currencies.
 Get latest market data for crypto coin and compare it with others.<br/>
 Add debit/credit card for transaction.
-Convert the currency as you like.
-Built with rect native, supports both Android and iOS.<br/>
+Convert the currency as you like.<br/> Built with React Native, supports both Android and iOS.<br/>
 <br/>
 ## Get a glimpse of the app.<br/>
 ### Login and register<br/>